DarkmatterVale/hurricane/README.md

 winpcap
 ```

-Python 3.5.x or higher must also be installed before attempting to use this library (I WILL NOT support any prior version of Python because they will eventually stop being supported).
+Python 3.5.x or higher must also be installed before attempting to use this library (I WILL NOT support any prior version of Python such as 2.7 because they will eventually stop being updated in 2020).

 ## Usage